nilearn/nilearn/doc/getting_started.rst

 steps:

     1. :ref:`data_loading` : load Nifti files and check consistency of data
-    2. :ref:`Masking the data <masking>` : if a mask is not provided, one is computes automatically
+    2. :ref:`masking data <masking>` : if a mask is not provided, one is computed automatically
-    3. :ref:`resampling`: optionally we could resampling our data to a different resolution
+    3. :ref:`resampling`: optionally data could be resampled to a different resolution
     4. :ref:`temporal_filtering`: detrending, regressing out confounds,
        normalization